 The Board is responsible for setting the Society's risk appetite and ensuring that an Own Risk and Solvency Assessment ("ORSA") is produced and that it is fit for purpose, embedded and is used in business planning and risk management.
 This has been an important tool in the management of the business in recent years.

-During the year, Joanne Hindle has retired from the Board and Neil Tinegate and Alison McKinna have been appointed to the Board as nonexecutive directors.
-The Society also appointed RSM UK Risk Assurance Service LLP ("RSM LLP") as internal auditors from 1 January 2022, replacing Mazars LLP ("Mazars").
-Mazars had completed their three-year internal audit cycle.
+There was no material change to the Society's system of governance in the year.
+During the year, Nasrin Hossain has stepped down from the Board and she remains as part of the Society's senior management team.
+The Society has retained RSM UK Risk Assurance Service LLP ("RSM LLP") as internal auditors.